Conscious Communication Tools and Strategies

 After studying and practicing Marshall Rosenberg’s “Nonviolent Communication,” Gay and Katie Hendricks’ “Conscious Loving” and “Conscious Living,” and being exposed to practices such as “circling,” “transparent communication,” and “authentic relating” I began creating programs that applied these teachings and practices to organizations.

 Not surprisingly, when people gain a new context for relating to one another, grounded in taking full responsibility for the impact they have on others, many communication and relationship issues dissolve quickly.
 For those willing to take an honest self-inventory, there is an opening to relate to others in a whole different way.
-What people often find is they were contributing much more to problems than they realized.

 No one has to lose.
 But everyone has to change.